Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 - [x] Mapping roles (see module Shibboleth).
 - [x] Extra settings, in particular locale (see module Shibboleth).
 - [ ] Add logo and site name (see onelogin config and https://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-metadata-ui/v1.0/os/sstc-saml-metadata-ui-v1.0-os.html).
-- [ ] Add discovery login (two steps login, to avoid selecting the idp).
 - [x] Store user idp in user settings instead of a new table!
 - [x] Force sso login (with dynamic check of config first).
+- [ ] Use a Laminas SSO adapter instead of a specific url.
+- [ ] Future certs and metadata cert to sign (see directory certs in vendor one-login).
+- [ ] Integrate the discovery protocol for login (two steps login, to avoid selecting the idp of the federation).
+- [ ] Integrate the protocol MDQ for federation (see https://mdq.federation.renater.fr/)
+- [ ] Manage change of email by the user when the unique id is not the email, or the university change its domain.
+- [ ] Manage given and family names separately.
+- [ ] Add options to get attributes and maps for the federated idps.
 - [-] Allow to log in without registering SP in the IdP (Unsolicited Login Initiator), but may be a security issue.
-- [ ] Use a Laminas SSO adapter instead of a specific url.
 - [-] Use gz version of xml files from renater after checking if it is quicker.
 Useless: the http client automatically uses gz.
-- [ ] Future certs and metadata cert to sign (see directory certs in vendor one-login).

 Warning
 -------